getkirby/kirby/CONTRIBUTING.md

 2. Fix code style issues before you submit the PR with CS fixer and `composer fix`
 3. Add a helpful description
 4. Focus on a single feature per PR.
 Don't mix features!
-5. Make sure you use a feature branch and you don't send the PR to develop or master
+5. Make sure you use a feature branch and you send the PR to develop–not master!
 6. Write human-readable commit messages.
 We might use them for the changelog.

 Please understand that we cannot merge all feature ideas or that it might take a while.
 Features will also have to wait at least until the next feature release.
 Check out the roadmap to see upcoming releases: https://roadmap.getkirby.com